JetBrains/teamcity-documentation/topics/predefined-build-parameters.md

 <dt>DotNetFramework&lt;version&gt;[_x86|_x64]_Path</dt>
 <dd>This parameter's value is set to the corresponding framework runtime version(s) path(s). <br/><br/>Note that this parameter is defined only for the latest installed version per major release.
-For example, if you have 3.5, 4.5, and 4.8 versions installed, this parameter will only be defined for 3.5 and 4.8.
-4.5 will be omitted as there is a newer available version of .NET Framework 4.
+For example, if you installed versions 3.5, 4.5, and 4.8, this parameter will only be defined for 3.5 and 4.8.
+Version/Parameter 4.5 will be omitted since a newer version of .NET Framework 4 is present.
 To explicitly define such a version, consider using the <code>DotNetFrameworkTargetingPack&lt;version&gt;_Path</code> parameter instead.</dd>

 <dt>DotNetFrameworkSDK&lt;version&gt;[_x86|_x64]</dt>
 <dd>Defined if the corresponding version(s) of .NET Framework SDK is installed.</dd>